nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_api_resource_groups.md

 summary: "Structured access record include groups"
 ---

-## Structured Operation Definition - GPConnect-GetStructuredRecord-Operation-1  ##
+## Operation Definition - GPConnect-GetStructuredRecord-Operation-1  ##

 The following two include groups are available to be returned in the response bundle:

 - `includeMedication`
 - `includeAllergyAndIntolerances`

-{% include important.html content="At least one include group must be supplied" %}
+{% include important.html content="At least one include groups listed above must be supplied" %}

 ?patientNHSnumber - The NHS number of the patient whose record is being extracted, which must be traced or verified against the national demographics index